syncfusion-content/typescript-docs/TypeScript/FileExplorer/getting-started.md

 Using the following steps, you can create a **Typescript** FileExplorer component.

-## Creating an FileExplorer in Typescript
+## Creating an FileExplorer in TypeScript

 You can create a **Typescript** application with the help of the given [Typescript Getting Started Documentation. ](https://help.syncfusion.com/js/typescript)